Dashboard Configuration

 Reports can be created, edited, and deleted at runtime through the Seizu UI without modifying the YAML file or restarting the service.

 Permissions: Creating and editing reports requires the reports:write permission (seizu-editor or seizu-admin).
+New reports and clones start as private drafts visible only to their owner.
+Owners with reports:write can publish or unpublish their own reports; publishing updates report metadata and does not create a new version.
 Deleting reports requires reports:delete.
-Setting the default dashboard requires reports:set_dashboard.
+Setting the default dashboard requires reports:set_dashboard and the selected report must be public.
 Pinning reports requires reports:write.
 Restoring a historical version also requires reports:write.
-Users with only the seizu-viewer role can view reports and history but will not see the New report button, and write/delete/restore actions in the menu and version view will be disabled.
+Users with only the seizu-viewer role can view public reports and history but will not see the New report button, and write/delete/restore actions in the menu and version view will be disabled.

 Reports list